-(t) Significant accounting estimates and judgements
+(s) Significant accounting estimates and judgements

 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires the directors to exercise their judgement in the process of applying the credit union's accounting policies.
 Accounting estimates are used in the calculation of the provision of expected credit loss relating to loans to members.
-Refer to Note 1 (g), Note 1 (h) and Note 1 (l) for further information regarding such estimates.
+Refer to Note 1 (f), Note 1 (g) and Note 1 (k) for further information regarding such estimates.

-(v) New and amended accounting standards and interpretations issued but not yet effective
+(t) New and amended accounting standards and interpretations issued but not yet effective

-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2020.
-The credit union's assessment of the impact of these new standards and interpretations is set out below.
+Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2021 reporting period and have not been early adopted by the credit union.
+None of these are expected to have a material effect on the financial statements of the credit union.